claudy/Highpointers-Konvention-2022/schedule.md

 Location: Matterhorn and Deck \(3rd floor, Main Lodge)

 What: Join in on the fun and games!
-Two trivia sessions: one “general trivia” session for the whole family, followed by a “geo-trivia” session for the hard-core outdoor crowd!
-Prizes, refreshments, and more.
+Form a team and take part in a "general trivia” session for the whole family, mixed in with some “geo-trivia” questions the hard-core outdoor crowd!
+Trivia starts at 7:30 p.m. and lasts approximately 1.5 hours.

 > Note: A cash bar will be available.
-Food will not be provided, but guests are welcome to bring in food, and restuarants within the resort will be open.
+Food is not served at this location.
+However, guests are welcome to bring in food, and restuarants within the resort will be open.

 -----------